clj-commons/dirigiste/README.md

 Dirigiste provides a fast, richly instrumented version of a `java.util.concurrent.ExecutorService`, and provides a means to feed that instrumentation into a control mechanism that can grow or shrink the pool as needed.
 Default implementations that optimize the pool size for thread utilization are provided.

-It also provides an object pool mechanism that uses a similar feedback mechanism to resize itself, and is significantly simple than the [Apache Commons object pool implementation](http://commons.apache.org/proper/commons-pool/).
+It also provides an object pool mechanism that uses a similar feedback mechanism to resize itself, and is significantly simpler than the [Apache Commons object pool implementation](http://commons.apache.org/proper/commons-pool/).

 Full documentation can be found [here](http://ideolalia.com/dirigiste/).